ongr-archive/xtCommerceConnectorBundle/Resources/doc/Howto/Install.rst

 Prerequisites
 -------------

 - Installation zip of xt:Commerce.
 - A valid xt:Commerce license.

-You can get a license by registering `here <http://www.xt-commerce.com/>`_.
+You can get a license by registering at `xt:Commerce homepage <http://www.xt-commerce.com/>`_.

 Please note that while you get a download link with your license file, the link provided in the email is not pointing to the most recent (and supported) version of xt:Commerce.
 So don't press "Download" button too hastily, check if there are links to a newer version.